spicyjack/8-16_bit_cpu_info/README.md

  - The CPU diagrams are based on the diagram of the MOS 6502 CPU that was shown on page 21 of the book ["Inside the Apple IIe"](https://archive.org/details/InsideTheAppleIIe/page/n39/mode/1up), by Gary B. Little.
-You can read the book on [archive.org](https://archive.org/details/InsideTheAppleIIe/page/n39/mode/1up).
+You can read and download this book on [archive.org](https://archive.org/details/InsideTheAppleIIe/page/n39/mode/1up).
  - The 6502 opcodes tables spreadsheet `6502_opcodes_tables.ods` was
    originally created by Lawrence Woodman and licensed with a public domain